Lisps in Speech Therapy: Types, Causes & Proven Treatment

 Consider scheduling a speech evaluation if:

-• A lisp persists beyond age 4–5
+• A lisp persists beyond age five

 • Speech sounds slushy or distorted

-• A child expresses frustration
+• A child shows frustration or avoidance

-• An adult feels self-conscious about clarity
+• An adult feels self-conscious about speech clarity

 Final Thoughts